blackears/cyclopsLevelBuilder/README.md

 ## Installation

-* Download the latest release and unzip it.
+* [Download the latest release](https://github.com/blackears/cyclopsLevelBuilder/releases) from the releases page.
+Unzip it into a temporary directory.
 * Copy the /addons folder and everything in it into the root of the project you want to use Cyclops Level Builder in.
 * Click on Project/Project Settings.
 Select the Plugins tab and check Enable next to the Cyclops Level Builder entry.